DreamMayComeTrue/file_management_system_se/README.md

 # SE Course File Management System

-> Application Development Project I — Master of Software Engineering, Universiti Teknologi Malaysia.
+> Application Development Project I : Bachelor of Software Engineering, Universiti Teknologi Malaysia.

 A centralised, role-based web platform for managing Software Engineering course documentation.
-**Lecturers** upload and version course materials, the **Programme Coordinator (PIC)** configures structure and deadlines, and **Auditors** verify completeness — all from one place.
+**Lecturers** upload and version course materials, the **Programme Coordinator (PIC)** configures structure and deadlines, and **Auditors** verify completeness all from one place.

 ---